Massachusetts Schools with Radiation Technology Programs

 - Roxbury Community College is located approximately four miles south of downtown Boston.
 The college offers an associate's degree in radiologic technology through its Division of Health Sciences.

-- Springfield Technical Community College provides a 2-year degree program in diagnostic medical imaging, which contains several classes in radiation technology.
+- Springfield Technical Community College provides a 2-year degree program in radiologic technology.
 The campus is found about 50 miles west of Worcester, the second-largest city in Massachusetts.

 Find schools that offer these popular programs